aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to DOTX" h2="Render CGM to DOTX within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to DOTX?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics file format which is used to store 2D and 3D vector graphics.
+It is widely used in engineering and technical applications.
+DOTX is a Microsoft Word template file format which is used to store document templates.
+It is used to create documents with a consistent look and feel.
+Converting CGM to DOTX allows users to create documents with a consistent look and feel.

+<h2>How Aspose.Total Helps for CGM to DOTX Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to DOTX in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTX.
+Aspose.Total for C++ is a suite of file format automation libraries which allows C++ developers to convert CGM to DOTX in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert CGM file format to DOC.
+This API provides a wide range of features to manipulate PDF documents.
+It allows you to convert PDF documents to other file formats such as DOC, HTML, XPS, etc. Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTX.
+This API provides a wide range of features to manipulate Word documents.
+It allows you to convert Word documents to other file formats such as PDF, HTML, XPS, etc. Aspose.Total for C++ also provides other file format automation libraries such as Aspose.Cells for C++, Aspose.Slides for C++, Aspose.Email for C++, etc. which can be used to automate various file format conversions.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}